 You might not know it yet but Irvine, California, or “The Center of Orange County, California”, has a ton of outdoor activities.
 I mean miles and miles of outdoor fun!

 I live right next door and I am just now realizing exactly how many things there are to do in Irvine!
 Did you know that there are around 70 miles of paved bike paths?
 Or that there is a Wildlife Sanctuary that includes over 300 acres of wetlands right in the middle of the city?
 Ever heard of Orange County’s “Grand Canyon”?!
-That’s right here in Irvine!
+Yeah, there’s a ton of really cool things to do outside in Irvine!

 It amazes me how many outdoor activities Irvine has to offer, and the fact that the city does such an amazing job at keeping these things informational, safe, and clean.
 It seems as if Irvine is constantly working to improve and keep things well maintained.